 You end up having enough self-respect to avoid overworking and burnout.
 Similarly, you are achieving your goals for yourself—not for others.

 With self-respect, you are able to set boundaries.
 You are able to say “No” to not only external factors and people but also to your own unhealthy habits.

 When you respect yourself, you look after yourself through the lifestyle choices you make.
 For instance, self-respect can offer motivation to exercise or eat well.
 You know it will make you feel good and that it optimizes you, so you continue with these healthy habits.

 This translates into building the life you want.
 When you feel good, you are more equipped to go after that job you have been wanting or settle into a healthy and robust relationship.

 A lack of self-respect may lead to you over-indulging or skipping out on the gym.
-You do not respect your health or body enough to give it what it needs.
+You certainly don’t respect your health or body enough to give it what it needs.
 You might also give too much of your time to others or fall into an unhealthy relationship.
 This can lead to a low quality of life, among other issues.